rē•gaining Your Sex Drive As You Age

 Growing older need not get in the way of your libido.

 The textbook definition of desire is “a strong feeling of wanting to have something or wishing something to happen.”
-Of course, we can desire just about anything in life, shifting our perception based on the topic and subject matter.
+Of course, we can desire just about anything in life.
+We can shift our perception based on the topic and subject matter.
 But in the case of libido, it’s our desire for sex and pleasure.
 “Your libido comprises psychological, biological, sociological, and physiological components,” says Cheryl Fagan, sex educator and founder of the sexual education platform On Top.
 “It can also be influenced by our mood, hormones, and environment.
 This is also sometimes referred to as a sex drive.
 However, it’s important to remember that this isn’t necessarily like your drive to eat or drink water — as those are vital for your survival!”

-While the sex drive isn’t necessarily integral to our survival, it is evolutionarily linked to the human race’s survival.
+While sex drive isn’t necessarily integral to our survival, it is evolutionarily linked to the human race’s survival.
 According to Fagan, it can be motivated by the need for connection to express love, physical pleasure, or even emotional intimacy.
 Understanding the root of your desires will help in the long run as you begin to identify what may be causing your changes in sex drive and what practices you might adopt to help naturally boost your libido.

 rē•cognizing Changes in Libido

-Fagan wants to assure you that there’s absolutely nothing wrong with wanting to work on your sex life and that it need not be inspired by a ‘problem’ — be proactive.
-Just like other aspects of your lifestyle, like cooking and exercise, optimizing your experience of sex and intimacy can take a significant amount of intention and attention to find what excites and satisfies you sustainably.
+Fagan wants to assure you that there’s absolutely nothing wrong with wanting to work on your sex life.
+It need not be inspired by a ‘problem’ — be proactive.
+Just like other aspects of your lifestyle, like cooking and exercise, optimizing your experience of sex and intimacy can take significant effort and attention to find what excites and satisfies you sustainably.

 What Affects the Sex Drive?